FrankYan93/Boggle/README.md

     PORT=8080 npm start

 I think it can perfectly work now.
 After it started, go to localhost at port 3333 to play.
-Downloaded a "dictionary.txt" and used a python script to transform it into a js set for validation.
+Downloaded a "dictionary.txt" and used a python script("makedic.py") to transform it into a js set for validation.
 Used session to keep Highest Score.